Gold Nutrition Total Whey Supplement Review

 These are the ingredients presented by the brand on the official website.

-Therefore, we have as a source of protein in this supplement the whey concentrate and the isolated whey, which is great.
+Therefore, we have as a protein source in this supplement concentrated whey and isolated whey, which is great.

 In addition, Gold Nutrition used some digestive enzymes in the Total Whey formula in order to facilitate the digestion process, which is an asset.